Poundit

 Poundit is a privately held online e-commerce website based in the Philippines.
 The website was founded by former BlackBerry Philippines manager Kristian Salvo in 2014.
 It headquartered in Makati, Philippines.
-The company set up an end-to-end solution for the Philippine market including sales, electronics, gadgets, home appliances, and accessories.
+The company set up an end-to-end service for the Philippine market including sales, electronics, gadgets, home appliances, and accessories.

 Funding

 In September 2017, Poundit has received ₱32 million worth of operating budget from the Singapore venture capital Cocoon, which helped it to grow its online business in the Philippines.